bet4a/d3wiki/Quantitative-Scales.md

 <a name="threshold" href="#threshold">#</a> d3.scale.<b>threshold</b>()

 Constructs a new threshold scale with the default domain [.5] and the default range [0,1].
-Thus, the default quantize scale is equivalent to the [[round|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/round]] function for numbers; for example threshold(0.49) returns 0, and threshold(0.51) returns 1.
+Thus, the default threshold scale is equivalent to the [[round|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/round]] function for numbers; for example threshold(0.49) returns 0, and threshold(0.51) returns 1.

 ```javascript
 var t = d3.scale.threshold().domain([0, 1]).range(['a', 'b', 'c']);